WRITTEN BY: BRUCE LOVELACE

 Usually I prefer to place the smaller people (the children) closer to the camera than the larger people (the parents), but in this situation I did the opposite.
 This gave me the right heights for another "M" pose.

 The next example of a photography poses for 5 people I used the "X" pose.
-Draw a line from 1 to 4 and a line from 2 to 5 and you get the letter "x".
+Draw a line from 1 to 4 and a line from 2 to 5 and you get the letter "X".
 You're probably wondering why this pose isn't just another "M" pose."
 You're right.
 It's asymmetric rather than symmetric.
 It really is a variation of my favorite photography pose for 5 people.

 In the outdoor family portrait below I used a folding posing stool and two small upside down barrels to get the desired height for each of my subjects.
 Subjects 2 and 4 were standing.
 Subject 3 was sitting on a stool and subjects 1 and 5 were sitting on the small upside down barrels

 I cropped in tight enough to accomplish the often-requested task of not including the women's bottoms in the pose.

 Photography Poses for 4 People.
 This is part 2 of the series on posing group photos.
 How to do photography poses for groups of 4 people.

 Photography Poses for 6 People.
 It is a little more complicated with more people in your photo.
 Here are posing tips for group shots with 6 people.

 These photography poses involve using the letters M, W and X as guidelines to improve your portrait posing.
 The key thing for you to remember is to modify them or extend them to smaller and larger group poses.
-Be sure to read all the digital photo tips on family portrait posing throughout this web site.
-Shoot more photos.
-Watch less TV